 It wasn’t in her native Poland that I met Ala Budzyńska, a philosophy and Polish literature student at the University of Warsaw.
-It was during a course on literary theory in Prague, back in September 2016, when the conservative ruling party PiS (“Law and Justice”) was drafting a legislation to restrict access to abortion in Poland.
+But during a course on literary theory in Prague, back in September 2016, when the conservative ruling party PiS (“Law and Justice”) was drafting a legislation to restrict access to abortion in Poland.
 Dressed all in black, carrying a coat hanger (a symbol of clandestine and “home-made” abortions), Ala joined a protest in front of the Czech capital’s Polish embassy.
 Later, in a Vietnamese restaurant with her friends, they told me about their political and social engagement; surprised that people abroad might be aware of what was happening in their country.

 I met Ala again a few months later, in Warsaw, her hometown.
 During our discussion, she told me about the important role of the Church in Polish society under communist rule, when places of worship and prayer enabled people to express their opinions freely.
 Shortly before going our separate ways, she told me she was taking part in a feminist gathering organized by the Catholic magazine Kontakt, which she collaborated with.
 “How does she reconcile those two engagements?”
 I asked myself.
 But she was already gone, leaving all my questions unanswered.